latex3/tagging-project/documentation/wtpdf/fulldoc.md

      - the reading order reads lines from the marginal and
      - the paragraph and several bits of text are repeated
      - The heading "2.4 Theorem" is  read as two columns of that table
- - The caption of the reorem is read as _"Theorem 1 Fermat ESS last"_
+ - The caption of the theorem is read as _"Theorem 1 Fermat ESS last"_
  - Instead of "such that \$a^n + b^n = c^n\$" it reads _"such than plus b-en equals c-en"_ (the _"than"_ is probably a Microsoft speech generator issue combing in _"that a n"_ to _"than"_)
  - The display of verbatim code is read without the parentheses and curly brackets
  - The readout of the paragraph in section 3 has the word _"database"_ added several times in place of the citations `[1]` and `[2]`
- - In the bibligraphy the page number 312 is read as _"three twelve"_ but 313 is read correctly
+ - In the bibliography the page number 312 is read as _"three twelve"_ but 313 is read correctly
  - Important punctuations to correctly identify the bibliography items are dropped

 #### Summary